How to Fix Freezer Not Freezing on GE GSS25GYPFS (Side-by-Side)

 Freezer Not Freezing

-This guide walks you through diagnosing and repairing a freezer that has stopped freezing on the GE GSS25GYPFS side-by-side refrigerator.
-We cover the most common causes — from a failed evaporator fan motor to a faulty defrost heater — and provide clear steps most homeowners can complete in 1–2 hours with basic tools.
+In this guide, I’ll walk you through diagnosing and repairing a freezer that has stopped freezing on the GE GSS25GYPFS side-by-side refrigerator.
+I’ll cover the most common causes, from a failed evaporator fan motor to a faulty defrost heater, and provide clear steps that most homeowners can complete in 1–2 hours with basic tools.
 No special HVAC certification is required for these repairs.

 Common Symptoms & Causes